-- 37. Elements of international law influence the internal effect and application of international human rights treaties in domestic law.
-Under international law, States are obliged to fulfil their international legal obligations, laid down in treaties to which they are parties and in binding decisions of international bodies whose competence they have recognised.
+37. Elements of international law influence the internal effect and application of international human rights treaties in domestic law.
+Under international law.
+States are obliged to fulfil their international legal obligations, laid down in treaties to which they are parties and in binding decisions of international bodies whose competence they have recognised.
 This obligation becomes an increasingly comprehensive one, as international law covers an ever larger area of legal relations that traditionally fell under the sovereignty of the State.
 International human rights law is a clear example of this.
-The European Convention on Human Rights quite frequently implies that Contracting Parties have to amend or supplement their legislation, in particular as a result of the case law of the ECtHR, which in many cases gives a dynamic interpretation of the obligations laid down therein.
-The Inter-American Court of Human Rights is well-known for its audacious approach to the application and the interpretation of the American Convention on Human Rights and for its broad judgments concerning reparation measures. - 38.
-Among the legal factors existing in international law, section 1 will explore the special features of international human rights treaties as such.
-The particularities of the regional systems under study and the International Covenant on Civil and Political Rights will be analysed under Sections 2, 3 and 4. - 1.
-Human Rights treaties as special treaties under international law - 39.
-States may not invoke their domestic law as a justification for not complying with their obligations under international law; on the contrary, States have to ensure that their domestic law is in conformity with their international legal obligations.
-However, applicable to all International treaties and other international legal obligations.
+The European Convention on Human Rights guite frequently implies that Contracting Parties have to amend or supplement their legislation, in particular as a result of the case law of the ECtHR, which in many cases gives a dynamic interpretation of the obligations laid down therein.
+The Inter-American Court of Human Rights is well-known for its audacious approach to the application and the interpretation of the American Convention on Human Rights and for its broad judgments concerning reparation measures.

+38. Among the legal factors existing in international law, section 1 will explore the special features of international human rights treaties as such.
+The particularities of the regional systems under study and the International Covenant on Civil and Political Rights will be analysed under Sections 2, 3 and 4.

+1. Human Rights treaties as special treaties under international law

+39. States may not invoke their domestic law as a justification for not complying with their obligations under international law; on the contrary, States have to ensure that their domestic law is in conformity with their international legal obligations.
+100 This is the rule applicable to all International treaties and other international legal obligations.
 However, International human rights treaties do not always fit perfectly well within the general international law applicable to all international treaties.
-Thus, for example, the main goal of international human rights treaties, the effective protection of the human rights laid down in the treaty concerned, has led to the consequence that the concept of reciprocity does not have its place in those treaties, so it does in other international treaties.
-Indeed, the direct beneficiaries of international human rights treaties are not the state parties but the individuals themselves.
+Thus, for example, the main goal of international human rights treaties, the effective protection of the human rights laid